JUNIOR SCHOOL – PREP TO YEAR 6

 As well as teaching PE and Sport within the curriculum we offer have a wide range of co-curricular sporting options after school with huge participation rates – ranging from traditional team sports to athletics, triathlon, track cycling, equestrian and many more.
 Our students have easy access to the incredible range of facilities on campus and a large number of specialist coaches who are members of the Junior School teaching staff.

-We use technology to transform teaching and learning across the Junior School.
+We use technology to enhance teaching and learning across the Junior School.
 Smart Boards are used in every classroom by teachers and by students as an interactive tool to support their learning program with a strong focus on large-scale interaction.
-For one-on-one access there is a dedicated Junior School computer lab as well as three labs in other parts of the school.
-Desktops computers are available in every classroom giving students immediate access to support their inquiry-based learning program.
+Desktop computers in each classroom giving students immediate access to support their inquiry-based learning program.
 A set of tablets is available for use in years Prep to Year 4, Windows devices are shared in Year 5, as well as individual devices provided for each student in Year 6.
-Cutting edge presentation tools are used by students from Prep to Year 6 to support their inquiry-based learning program, with expert guidance from the school’s eLearning Co-ordinator.
+Coding is a great point of interest for our students, and we incorporate learning about coding and robotics where it makes sense to do so.
+Cutting-edge technology tools are used by students from Prep to Year 6 to support their inquiry-based learning program, with expert guidance from the School’s eLearning Co-ordinator.

 In the Junior School, we love to celebrate special occasions.
-Our full and rich calendar of events includes the Junior School Production, Gala Concert, Mother’s, Father’s and Grandparent’s Day, Family Welcome Picnic, Mt Rowan Expo, Family Mountain Bike Weekend, Art Exhibition, Sporting days such as Swimming, Athletics and Cross Country, Year 6 Graduation Ceremony and many more.
+Our full and rich calendar of events includes the Junior School Production, Gala Concert, Mother’s Day and Father’s Day Breakfasts and Grandparents’ Days, Family Welcome Picnic, Mt Rowan Expo, Family Mountain Bike Weekend, Parents’ Evenings, Art Exhibition, Sporting days such as Swimming, Athletics and Cross Country, Year 6 Graduation Ceremony and many more across the year.